Edwin Meese: Fellowships and honors

+In 1982, Meese was elected as a fellow of the National Academy of Public Administration.
 Meese serves on the boards of several institutions.
-Meese has held the Ronald Reagan Chair in Public Policy at the Heritage Foundation since 1988, when he joined the think tank.
+Meese has held the Ronald Reagan Chair in Public Policy at The Heritage Foundation since 1988, when he joined the think tank.
 It is the only policy chair in the United States officially named for the 40th president.
 He is also chairman of Heritage's Center for Legal and Judicial Studies, founded in 2001 to advance conservative views about the Constitution, legal principles and their impact on public policy.

-Meese is currently the Second Vice Chairman of Landmark Legal Foundation, a conservative non-profit legal group.

-Meese serves as an Adjunct Fellow at the Discovery Institute and serves on the board of directors of the Junior State of America Meese is also on the board of directors for the Capital Research Center, a conservative think tank devoted to the research of non-profit groups.
+Meese is currently the second vice chairman of Landmark Legal Foundation, a conservative non-profit legal group.
+He serves as an adjunct fellow at the Discovery Institute and is a member of the board of directors of the Junior State of America Meese is also on the board of directors of the Capital Research Center, a conservative think tank devoted to the research of non-profit groups.

-Meese served on the executive committee (1994) and as president (1996) of the Council for National Policy (CNP), and he served as co-chairman of the Constitution Project's bipartisan Sentencing Committee.
+Meese served on the executive committee (1994) and as president (1996) of the Council for National Policy (CNP), and he was co-chairman of the Constitution Project's bipartisan Sentencing Committee.

-Meese served two terms as a member of the Board of Visitors of George Mason University from 1996 to 2004.
+Meese served two terms as a member of the board of visitors of George Mason University from 1996 to 2004.
 From 1998 to 2004, he served as rector (chairman) of the board.

-For his lifetime of service and leadership, Meese was named the first-ever Honorary Reagan Fellow of Eureka College (Eureka, Illinois) at a ceremony in Washington, D.C. in 2008.
-Recognizing Meese as a model for young people, the honor was given on behalf of the Reagan Fellows program President Ronald Reagan established at his own alma mater in 1982.
-Meese is a charter member of the Ronald W. Reagan Society of Eureka College and a featured speaker at the "Reagan and the Midwest" academic conference held on campus to launch the Reagan Centennial in 2011.
+For his lifetime of service and leadership, Meese was named the first-ever Honorary Reagan Fellow at Eureka College in Eureka, Illinois at a ceremony in Washington, D.C. in 2008.
+Recognizing Meese as a model for young people, the honor was given on behalf of the Reagan Fellows program President Ronald Reagan, established at his own alma mater in 1982.
+Meese is a charter member of the Ronald W. Reagan Society of Eureka College and was a featured speaker at the "Reagan and the Midwest" academic conference held on the college's campus to launch the Reagan Centennial in 2011.

-In 2017 Meese became a Veteran Companion of the Military Order of Foreign Wars.
+In 2017, Meese became a veteran companion of the Military Order of Foreign Wars.

-Meese serves as a member of the board of directors of the Mercatus Center at George Mason University, a non-profit market-oriented research, education, and outreach think tank located on George Mason University's Arlington campus.
+Meese serves as a member of the board of directors of the Mercatus Center, a non-profit market-oriented research, education, and outreach think tank located on George Mason University's Arlington campus.

-The Republican National Lawyers Association annually bestows the "Edwin Meese Award" to a notable Republican attorney/official.
-Previous recipients include Senator Lindsey Graham, Hon.
-John Ashcroft, Don McGahn, C. Boyden Gray, Hon.
-Michael Mukasey.
+The Republican National Lawyers Association annually bestows the "Edwin Meese Award" to a notable Republican attorney or official.
+Previous recipients have included Lindsey Graham, John Ashcroft, Don McGahn, C. Boyden Gray, and Michael Mukasey.

-On October 8, 2019, president Donald Trump presented Meese the Presidential Medal of Freedom, the highest civilian honor in the United States.
+On October 8, 2019, U.S. president Donald Trump awarded Meese the Presidential Medal of Freedom, the highest civilian honor in the United States.
 Former Meese chief of staff Mark Levin paid tribute to him at the ceremony.